Subset expansions of monoids: Finitary conditions

 \subsection{The finitely equated conditions}

 Since $M$ is a retract of $\mathcal{S}(M)$ it follows from \cite[Corollary 4.12]{DGM24} that a necessary condition for $\mathcal{S}(M)$ to be finitely right (respectively, left) equated is that $M$ is finitely right (respectively, left) equated, however, as we shall see below, the converse does not hold (in either case).
-We look first at the case of finitely right equated monoids.
+We look first at the case of finitely left equated monoids, providing an exact characterisation of the monoids $M$ for which $\mathcal{S}(M)$ is finitely left equated.